KnowageLabs/Knowage-Documentation/administrator-guide/scheduler.rst

 .. important::
          **Enterprise Edition only**

-         This feature is avaiable only with KnowageER and KnowageSI, submodules of Knowage Enterprise Edition
+         This feature is available only with KnowageER and KnowageSI, submodules of Knowage Enterprise Edition

 The executed document can be sent to one or more mail recipients.
 The list of mail addresses to be used to forward the executed document can be defined in three different ways: